phil-rice/Phils-Blog/_posts/2015-10-27-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 [The code for this can be found here](https://github.com/phil-rice/CobolCopyBookReader)

+My approach was to first of all look at what open source libraries already existed, then I looked at a similar library (turns strings into scala objects) before moving on to writing my own version

 ## What's gone before
 I was surprised to find very little in the way of conversion projects, other than commercial offerings.
 The ones that existed didn't seem to be maintained.
 The ones I looked at and considered using where JRecord and CB2Java.
 A little playing with them, and I came to the conclusion that working out what was going on was going to be hard.
 I had actually